uidaholib/dds-student-workflow/content/3-metadata.md

 Not all of the fields listed below will appear on every metadata sheet.
 Some metadata sheets will have extra fields depending on the subject material.
 As a general rule, though, these are the most common fields you will encounter when entering metadata.
 It may seem like a lot of information, but each field serves a purpose for both preservation and access.

-If you have questions, please refer to the Digital Projects Manager or .
+If you have questions, please refer to CDIL staff.

 ---